 |Introduction to Composition Studies|

-If the student wishes, the third core course may be taken as an elective choice.
+The third core course may be taken as an elective.

-ENG 530, ENG 540, ENG 550 may be repeated if the seminar topic differs from the previous enrollments.
+ENG 530, ENG 540, and ENG 550 may be repeated if the seminar topic differs from previous enrollments.